AndrewJAHogue/input-remapper-xautopresets/README.md

 `Input-remapper-gtk` is the window class name for `input-remapper`'s gui configuration tool.
 Injection needs to be stopped to make changes, so this seemed appropriate.
 Feel free to change.

-Use `input-remapper-xautopresets getwindowinfo` to get window class names for your applications.
+Use `input-remapper-kdeautopresets getwindowinfo` to get window class names for your applications.
 It is highly recommended that you copy and paste from here into your .ini file.

 #### [GLOBAL:CLASSNAME] & [DEVICENAME:CLASSNAME]
 These sections contain a list of window titles paried with a list of input-remapper preset names.
 It is intended to give the user the ability to have more than one configured preset for a given application, and change between them based on the window's name as shown in the title bar.
 Same basic syntax as `[GLOBAL]` and `[<DEVICENAME>]`, except:
 ```
 example Window Title=Example Preset Name
 ```
-Use `input-remapper-xautopresets getwindowinfo` to get window titles, and once again, copy/pasting from here is advised.
-Wildcards and spaces supported just like with `xautopresets.conf`.
+Use `input-remapper-kdeautopresets getwindowinfo` to get window titles, and once again, copy/pasting from here is advised.
+Wildcards and spaces supported just like with `kdeautopresets.conf`.

 ##### Example [GLOBAL:firedragon]
 ```